 Noticeably, not all goods are allowed for export from Australia.
-The Department of Home Affairs must clear your products, and those that belong to categories stated in the list of prohibited items (can be found on official website of Australian Border Force (ABF)) will be denied from international trading.
+The Department of Home Affairs must clear your products, and those that belong to categories stated in the list of prohibited items (can be found on the official website of the Australian Border Force (ABF)) will be denied from international trading.

 Understand Customs Requirements for Exporting to Vietnam

 Similar to Australia, trading in Vietnam is regulated, and all goods that are imported to the country must go through clearance at the border.
 Further requirements and all imports are stipulated by the 2015 Law on Customs and by additional circulars as well as decrees.